zkyseu/CSSNet/README.md

 # CSSNet
-Official code for CSSNet: Cascaded Spatial Shift Network for Multi-organ Segmentation.
+Official code for [CSSNet: Cascaded Spatial Shift Network for Multi-organ Segmentation](https://www.sciencedirect.com/science/article/pii/S0010482524000398).
 Our paper has been accepted by Computers in Biology and Medicine!
-The paper can be found after publication.

 Our project is based on [TransUNet](https://github.com/Beckschen/TransUNet) and [AS-MLP](https://github.com/svip-lab/AS-MLP).
 Thanks for their great work!